 The EFR32 has a configurable clock tree with a number of different prescalars.
 One thing to keep in mind, however, is that the radio must always run off of an HFXO at 38.4 MHz.
 This means that you must switch your HFCLK source to the HFXO before calling RAIL_Init() and make sure to leave the CMU->HFPRESC set to 1 to prevent dividing down the radio clock.
 You are free to scale the peripheral (CMU->HFPERPRESC) or Cortex (CMU->HFCOREPRESC) clocks using their prescalars, which are further down the clock tree.
 Keep in mind that this may introduce extra wait states when interacting with the radio and slow down some operations.

 RAIL can use a low-frequency clock on the EFR32 to synchronize its time base across EM2 sleep.
 This only happens if you call RAIL_ConfigSleep with RAIL_SleepConfig_t::RAIL_SLEEP_CONFIG_TIMERSYNC_ENABLED.
 On the EFR32xG1 and EFR32xG12 this uses the RTCC's clock which is the LFE clock with a possible additional prescalar.
 The slower the clock source, the longer it will take to synchronize because the process requires several ticks of the RTCC clock.
-EFR32xG13 and EFR32xG14 have a separate timer to help with the synchronization, but either the LFXO or LFRCO are still used.
+EFR32xG13 and EFR32xG14 have a separate timer to help with the synchronization, but either the LFXO or LFRCO are still used as a clock.
+Note that to use this internal timer the cmuClock_HFLE clock must always be enabled.
 When calling RAIL_ConfigSleep(), the code will first try to set up the timer with the LFXO if it's started, then fall back to the LFRCO, and finally assert if no LF clocks are running.

 Receive and Transmit FIFO Buffers